 Don’t let the color work intimidate you, seriously.
-If you work slowly and steadily, this hat will be simple for you.
+If you work slowly and steadily, this fair isle hat will work out for you.
 It’s definitely not a quick project, but it’s a very rewarding project.
 It turned out even prettier than I imagined, and I think you will be seeing more graphs here soon.

 The trick to getting the design to line up is simply working through the back loops!
 I learned this neat trick from the book Modern Tapestry Crochet.
 It’s a perfect book for tapestry crochet beginners.
 She makes it SO easy.

 Bear in mind that the right-leaning diagonals for right-handed crocheters (and visa versa) will look closer spaced, while the diagonal stitch going the other way will look slightly spaced out.
 This is normal!